• Skip to primary navigation

 Instructions

 • Mix hot cooked rice with butter until well combined.
-Transfer rice to a large serving bowl.
-(If you have leftover rice in the fridge, microwave it for 2-3 minutes until hot.
-If you don't have rice ready, please refer to Notes section below on how to cook it).
+Transfer rice to a large bowl.
+(If you have leftover rice in the fridge, microwave it covered for 2-3 minutes or until hot.
+Or to make freshly cooked rice, refer to Notes section below for instructions).

-• Heat a non-stick pan over medium heat, add cooking oil and fry your egg sunny side up or however you wish.
-To fry sunny side up: fry the egg until you have nearly-set whites with runny yolks.
-To help the yolks cook faster, spoon some of the hot oil on top of the yolks.
-This way your egg yolks will cook as fast as your whites so you don’t burn them.
+• Heat vegetable oil in a non-stick pan on medium heat.
+Fry the egg sunny side up, over-easy or however you wish.
+To fry sunny side up: fry the egg until you have nearly-set whites with runny yolks while spooning some of the hot oil over the whites to set them faster.

-• Place egg over top of buttered rice.
+• Place the fried egg over top of buttered rice.

 Notes